swayos/swayos.github.io/README.md

 Install ```grim``` and ```slurp``` for making screenshots

-- Press WIN+PRTSRC to put a screenshot or WIN+SHIFT+PRTSCR to put a region under ~/Downloads Modify key bindings in ~/.config/sway/config
+- Press WIN+PRTSRC to put a screenshot or WIN+SHIFT+PRTSCR to put a region under ~/Downloads.
+Create ~/Downloads directory if doesn't exist.
+Modify key bindings in ~/.config/sway/config

 Install ```wob``` for volume/brightness indication